-This room looks out upon the courtyard (D{15}) and has one of the two doors into that area.
+This room looks out upon the courtyard (D15) and has one of the two doors into that area.
 D16.
 Wall of Force Aquarium

-Because this castle exists in a warm climate, the aquarium is stocked with a sharks.
+Because this castle exists in a warm climate, the aquarium is stocked with 2 sharks.
+The

 Building Castle Baraendur